-CFDs are contracts between a buyer and seller that demands the seller to pay to the buyer the difference between the current value of a share and its value when the contract is settled.
+CFDs are contracts between a buyer and seller that demands the seller pay to the buyer the difference between the current value of a share and its value when the contract is settled.
 If the difference is negative, then instead the buyer pays the seller.
-Many investors like to use CFDs because of their simplicity and they tend to be easier to understand compared to other derivatives.

 Access more than 2000 financial instruments with a Plus500 trading account including share market CFDs, forex, indices and commodities.
 Pay no sign up fees, no ongoing subscription fees and no commission on trades.

 If you decide to open an account with a CFD provider, you should decide what type of CFD you want.
-In Australia there are three types;
+In Australia there are three avenues to access CFDs"

 Direct Market Access (DMA)

-Market makers and DMAs are the most common CFDs both in Australia and around the world, whereas exchange-traded CFDs are provided by the Australian Securities Exchange (ASX).
+Trading CFDs via market makers and DMAs are the most common methods in Australia and around the world, whereas exchange-traded CFDs are provided by the Australian Securities Exchange (ASX).

 What is a DMA CFD?